NuevoFoundation/workshops/content/english/datastruct/2Darrays/introto2darray.md

 <link rel="stylesheet" href="../../style.css">
 <hr>

 We've already learned plenty about arrays.
-We know that an array can hold many different types (ints, Strings, doubles, etc.), but how about an array that holds many arrays?
+We know that an array can hold many different types (`int`s, `String`s, `double`s, etc.), but how about an array that holds many arrays?

-A 2D array has a type such as ```int[][]``` or `String[][]`, with two pairs of square brackets.
+A 2D array has a type such as `int[][]` or `String[][]`, with two pairs of square brackets.
 The elements of a 2D array are arranged in rows and columns, and the new operator for 2D arrays specifies both the number of rows and the number of columns.
 For example,

 ```java